 5.6.
 Comply with Health and Safety requirements and the Construction (Design and Management) Regulations 2015.

-6.2.
-Where additional work is requested or is required, provide the customer with a revised or additional quote - to include the additional work - before that work takes place.

 6.3.
-Where required, provide to the customer the correct 14 day cancellation rights for all works agreed to by telephone or in the customer's home, if over £42, and supply information about the contract and identity of the business, as required by law before they commit to the contract.
+Where additional work is requested or required (that hasn’t previously been detailed in a quotation), you shall provide the customer with a revised or additional quote - to include the additional work - before that work takes place.

 6.4.
+Where required, you shall provide to the customer details of cancellation rights applicable to the contract for the services and supply information about the contract and identity of the business, as required by law before they commit to the contract.

-Provide the customer with written confirmation of any contract entered into, or a copy of the contract, any Terms and Conditions and the written information you are required to provide within a reasonable timeframe.
+6.6.
+You shall provide the customer with written confirmation of any contract entered into, or a copy of the contract, any Terms and Conditions and the written information you are required to provide.

-6.5.
-Maintain full records of all Customer correspondence and documentation, and retain a log of complaints for a minimum period of two years.
+6.7.
+You shall maintain full records of all Customer correspondence and documentation and retain a log of complaints for a minimum period of two years.

 7.1.
 Be supplied to the Customer with payment terms and allow a 30 day period for payment unless otherwise stated in writing.